-- 7. ADB requires the consideration of environmental issues in all aspects of ADB's operations, and the requirements for Environmental Assessment are described in ADB's SPS (2009).
-This states that ADB requires environmental assessment of all project loans, program loans, sector loans, sector development program loans, loans involving financial intermediaries, and private sector loans. - 8.
+- 8. ADB requires the consideration of environmental issues in all aspects of ADB's operations, and the requirements for Environmental Assessment are described in ADB's SPS (2009).
+This states that ADB requires environmental assessment of all project loans, program loans, sector loans, sector development program loans, loans involving financial intermediaries, and private sector loans. - 9.
 Screening and Categorization.
 The nature of the environmental assessment required for a project depends on the significance of its environmental impacts, which are related to the type and location of the project, the sensitivity, scale, nature and magnitude of its potential impacts, and the availability of cost-effective mitigation measures.
-Projects are screened for their expected environmental impact are assigned to one of the following four categories:

-- (i) Category A. Projects could have significant adverse environmental impacts.
+Projects are screened for their expected environmental impact are assigned to one of the following four categories: - (i) Category A. Projects could have significant adverse environmental impacts.
 An EIA is required to address significant impacts. - (ii) Category B. Projects could have some adverse environmental impacts, but of lesser degree or significance than those in category A. An IEE is required to determine whether significant environmental impacts warranting an EIA are likely.
 If an EIA is not needed, the IEE is regarded as the final environmental assessment report. - (iii) Category C. Projects are unlikely to have adverse environmental impacts.
-No EIA or IEE is required, although environmental implications are reviewed. - (iv) Category FI.
-Projects involve a credit line through a financial intermediary or an equity investment in a financial intermediary.
-The financial intermediary must apply an environmental management system, unless all Projects will result in insignificant impacts. - 9.
+No EIA or IEE is required, although environmental implications are reviewed. - 10.
 Environmental Management Plan.
 An EMP which addresses the potential impacts and risks identified by the environmental assessment shall be prepared.
-The level of detail and complexity of the EMP and the priority of the identified measures and actions will be commensurate with the Project's impact and risks. - 10.
-Public Disclosure.
+The level of detail and complexity of the EMP and the priority of the identified measures and actions will be commensurate with the Project's impact and risks.

+- 11. Public Disclosure.
 SIPMIU will post the following safeguard documents on its website so affected people, other stakeholders, and the general public can provide meaningful inputs into the project design and implementation: - (i) For environmental category A projects, draft EIA report at least 120 days before Board consideration; - (ii) Final or updated EIA and/or IEE upon receipt; and - (iii) Environmental Monitoring Reports submitted by SIPMIU during project implementation upon receipt.